ghc/ghc/docs/users_guide/extending_ghc.rst

-Where ``fromPureHFPlugin :: HoleFitPlugin -> HoleFitPluginR`` is a convenience function provided in the ``TcHoleErrors`` module, for defining plugins that do not require internal state.
+Where ``fromPureHFPlugin :: HoleFitPlugin -> HoleFitPluginR`` is a convenience function provided in the ``GHC.Tc.Errors.Hole`` module, for defining plugins that do not require internal state.